cassianoperin/wipi64-apt/PUBLISHING.md

 ## 1. Update the release notes

-`release_notes` in the root of this repository is what the WiPi Updater page shows to users before they confirm an upgrade.
+`release_notes.txt` in the root of this repository is what the WiPi Updater page shows to users before they confirm an upgrade.
 Add the new version at the **top** of the changelog, newest first: